Mordyfier/WordCounter/README.md

 produces a wordcloud (output.png) of the words based on their appearance frequency.

 ## Usage
+While the WordCounter class does not utilize Maven libraries(and therefore can be compiled standalone), the Kumo wordcloud visualisation library is used in Cloud.java, requiring a [Maven installation](https://maven.apache.org/install.html).
-The code can be downloaded and compiled using any IDE or command line (On Windows: press Windows Key + R for the Run window, type in 'cmd' to bring up the command prompt) typing in (while in root directory of the code):
+The code can be then compiled using command line
+(On Windows: press Windows Key + R for the Run window, type in 'cmd' to bring up the command prompt) typing in (while in root directory of the code):

 ```
-javac WordCounter.java
-javac Cloud.java
+mvn clean compile assembly:single
 ```

 The classes compiled thus may be ran without an argument (to use the sample